cinnData/DataSci/Examples/Example - Book recommendations.md

 Q3.
 Which books have been rated highest?
 Restrict the search to the titles that have been rated by at least 25 users.

 Q4.
-How many editions of the SF classic *The Martian Chronicles* are offered by BookCrossing?
+How many editions of the SF classic *The Martian Chronicles* in English are offered by BookCrossing?

 Q5.
 From the data provided, extract a list of 5 books to be recommended to users having picked *The Martian Chronicles*.
 A simple approach would be to search for the titles that have been picked more often by the users who have also picked *The Martian Chronicles*.